veepgoose/SOCGraduationApp/README.md

 ## 🎉 About the App

 Git Tipsy++ is not just your ordinary event planning app; it's a full-stack React application that we lovingly crafted from scratch, fueled by the enthusiasm and passion for coding!
-Together, [Your Name], [Sam Baldwin], and [Tom Webb] embarked on this exciting journey to bring our fellow bootcampers together for a memorable hackathon and celebration in Reading. 🚀
+Together, Victoria Platt, Sam Baldwin, and Tom Webb embarked on this exciting journey to bring our fellow bootcampers together for a memorable hackathon and celebration in Reading. 🚀

 ![Figjam](Figjam.png)
 ![Wireframes](wireframes.png)